FriendsOfSymfony/FOSUserBundle/Resources/doc/controller_events.rst

         ];
     }

-If you don't do it, ``EmailConfirmationListener`` will be called earlier and you will be redirected ``fos_user_registration_check_email`` route.
+If you don't do it, ``EmailConfirmationListener`` will be called earlier and you will be redirected to ``fos_user_registration_check_email`` route.